 Walking stick type lures add another dimension to topwater fishing for peacocks.
 Unlike most other lures used for these speed triggered assassins, these baits are most effective when fished slow, in the "walk the dog" motion.
 They will often get reactions from peacocks when all other surface presentations are being ignored.
 A medium baitcaster is the perfect rig for this lure although a medium/light spinner can work very well in the hands of an experienced spincaster.
 Using this lighter, more sensitive tackle, the walking motion is easily imparted by a combination of rhythmic crankings of the reel and oscillations of the rod tip.
 Because of their small size and casting ease, these lures lend themselves to use in tight structure.
 Note - these lures require hook upgrades and in the case of the "Super Spook" the center hook should be removed.

 Strikes often occur immediately when the lure lands close to fallen wood, logs, sticks, bushes or trees.
 After landing, draw the line tight and begin walking the lure back to the boat.
 Watch for swirls and disturbances behind the lure.
 When peacocks are turned on they'll violently strike lures, including these topwaters, with reckless abandon.
 But when they're less aggressive and reluctant to strike, a walking stick lure will often get their interest without triggering a strike.
 They will swirl behind the lure, slap at it with their body or even mouth it tentatively.
 This is the anglers cue to make the presentation more interesting to the fish.
 Speed it up a bit without losing the walking motion.
 Make it appear frightened and fleeing, increasing the peacock's interest.
 You'll usually get another, stronger reaction, perhaps even a tentative strike.
 If you don't hook up, raise the lure's action up another notch, creating an even faster, more erratic motion.
+Still nothing?
+Try slowing it down again.
 Sometimes this cat and mouse game will go on for three or four rounds before a peacock decides to just totally crush the lure, or, loses interest and swims away.
 This level of anticipation is guaranteed to raise the angler's blood pressure, pulse rate and the hackles on the back of his or her neck.

 Topwater Lure Colors - Peacock bass are funny about colors, especially in regard to topwaters.
 Often, peacocks seem to react more to the noise and motion of a surface lure than any other factor.
 A properly presented and tuned lure is generally the most important factor in consistently eliciting strikes.
 Sometimes, however, selecting the right color can make important differences.
 If it's bright out, use a light-colored lure.
 Dark shades are generally more productive in low light conditions.
 Peacocks have no qualms about striking wildly colored topwaters.
 They seem to be perfectly happy to attack the silliest and most outrageously patterned lures you can imagine.
 When using the big propeller lures on tannin-stained (black water) rivers, a Black and Orange combination is very productive.
 In clearer waters, try a perch pattern and on clouded waters, a bright green or clown pattern.
 If there seems to be a single favorite color, it would be red or orange below and greenish above.
 It looks a little bit like a peacock bass to us, maybe to them also.